imingrui/biostat626midterm1/README.md

 Two result text files ``results/binary_9982.txt`` and ``results/multiclass_9982.txt`` are provided.
 The two files show the best prediction for the test data.

+The pdf file ``writeup.pdf`` is prvided which contains the process of the classifications and discussion about the final results.